nikked/didactic-waffle/README.md

 ```
 python customer_ids_to_barcodes.py
 ```
-creates and output `.csv` file on the root of the repository:
+creates a output `.csv` file on the root of the repository:
 ```
 customer_ids_to_barcodes.csv
 ```